GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 `--source_file`: This is the output of gsutil -l with the URI of
     each file that you would like to load

-`--create_table`: Boolean specifying if this script should create
+`--create_table`: If passed this script will create
     the destination table.

 `--schema_file`: Path to a json file defining the destination BigQuery
     table schema.

-`--partitioning_column`: name of the field for date partitioning.
+`--partitioning_column`: name of the field for date partitioning in
+    the destination table.

 `--max_bad_records`: Number of permissible bad records per load job.